 - 1 tablespoon peanut oil

-- 5 cremini mushrooms - sliced
+- 5 cremini mushrooms - cleaned and sliced

 - 2 tablespoons white miso paste